To inspire you…

 At the recent Sydney Film Festival we saw ‘Maudie’ a fictionalised Canadian biopic of Maude Lewis, a Nova Scotian folk artist who rose above her pain filled and impoverished existence by painting vibrant and joyful paintings that are fast becoming collector’s items.

-Following her creative burn, Maudie’s resilience and drive helped her to overcame any obstacle in her path.
+Following her creative burn, Maudie’s resilience and drive helped her to overcome any obstacle in her path.
 Her broad smile and sunny nature belied her tough and often sad life which was reportedly much darker than the movie portrays.

 She lived with her miserly husband in isolation in a tiny cottage without running water or electricity and painted on any surface that she could find; she painted on furniture, windows, internal and external walls of her home, scraps of cardboard and wood.